phoenixchain/phoenix/README.md

 ### Full node on the Rinkeby test network

-Go Ethereum also supports connecting to the older proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) which is operated by members of the community.
+Phoenix also supports connecting to the older proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) which is operated by members of the community.

 ```shell